 *For Spring cohort admission, the application deadline is October 1.*

-The tuition rate for the program is based on WKU graduate tuition rates.
+The tuition rate for the program is based on current WKU graduate tuition rates.
 Additionally, there is a course fee per credit hour for students in the program.
-The current course fee is $190 per credit hour per semester.
-This program fee is constant for each class (cohort) admitted.
-For additional information about these fees, please contact the Educational Leadership Doctoral Program at (270) 745-3061.
+Information about tuition and fees is available at the following link: Tuition and Fee Schedules

 Potential financial resources include:

 - Tuition waiver for credits obtained by P-12 teachers providing supervision of student teachers/interns